Open Now — 24/7 Plumbing

 Wear and Tear Check

 Over time, gas lines and appliances can degrade, leading to potential leaks.
 Regularly check these for signs of wear and tear.
-If you notice any damage, arrange for a professional to inspect and repair it as soon as possible.
+If you notice any damage, arrange for a professional to inspect and repair it immediately.

 Know Your Gas Shutoff Valve